schartrand77/makerworks/makerworks-frontend/README.md

 - **Admin tools** – manage users, filament types and uploaded models from the Admin panel.
 - **Dark mode** – built in theme toggle persists your preference in `localStorage`.
 - **End‑to‑end tests** – Cypress tests ensure core flows work as expected.
+- **Filament color mapping** – arbitrary filament `color_hex` values are mapped to the closest MakerWorks palette token; unknown colours fall back to a neutral swatch so they don't resemble brand UI colours.

 ## Technology Stack